Arleen Sorkin: Personal life

 Sorkin married television writer-producer Christopher Lloyd in 1995, with whom she had two sons, Eli and Owen.

 Death

-Arleen Sorkin died in Los Angeles on August 24, 2023, at the age of 67, of complications from pneumonia and multiple sclerosis.
+Sorkin died in Los Angeles on August 24, 2023, at the age of 67, of complications from pneumonia and multiple sclerosis.
 The Season 4 finale of the Harley Quinn TV series, "Killer's Block", was dedicated to Sorkin.
 A dedication plaque to her and castmate Kevin Conroy were featured as easter egg in the 2024 video game, Suicide Squad: Kill the Justice League.